Build parameter reference#

 • Debug: Also enables assertions.
 Note that more bugs can appear here than when running with the release options.

-• EQUATION: the equation system to compile for
+• EQUATIONS: the equation system to compile for

 • elastic: isotropic elastic